Health Anxiety or Real Symptoms? 4 Red Flags You Shouldn’t Ignore

 A New, Unexplained Pain

 Pain is the body’s way of getting your attention.
 If something starts hurting — especially if it’s new or doesn’t respond to rest or routine care — don’t wait it out.
 From nerve pain to inflammation to musculoskeletal imbalances, there’s a wide range of causes that can be managed once identified.
-Don't be afraid to trust your gut, if you feel like something is wrong in a way that is different from normal, it probably is.
-If you are really feeling like there is a problem, get get everything checked out, just to be sure.
+Don't be afraid to trust your gut.
+If you feel like something is wrong in a way that is different from normal, it probably is.
+If you are really feeling like there is a problem, get everything checked out, just to be sure.

 You don’t need to panic — but you do need to pay attention.
 Our bodies truly are good at letting us know when something isn't right and we need some extra help.
 Tuning into your body isn’t about overreacting — it’s about staying in sync.
 The earlier you catch changes, the easier they are to address.
 You don’t need all the answers right now.
 You just need to stay curious and take action when something doesn’t feel quite right.